bryanwhiting/blog/christianity/christmas-empty-tomb.md

 ---
-title: "Post Christmas blues?
-Remember the empty tombs"
+title: Post Christmas blues?
+Remember the empty tombs
 description: |
   An empty room and an empty tomb.
 There is meaningful symbolism in taking down the tree.
 date: 2023-12-27
-image: photo.jpeg
-categories: [christianity]
+categories:
+  - christianity
+  - christmas
 draft: false
 ---